Crypto-Scavenger/API-Discovery/README.md

 - All settings are protected by WordPress nonces
 - Capability checks on all admin operations
-- Prepared statements for all database queries (WordPress 6.2+ %i placeholder)
+- Prepared statements for all database queries
 - Input sanitization and output escaping

 ## File Structure